© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte castle 180m south west of Newington Bagpath is a scheduled monument protected by Historic England under reference 1009160.
 View the official record →

-Motte castle 180m south west of Newington Bagpath is a Norman motte-and-bailey fortification located in Gloucestershire.
+Motte castle 180m south west of Newington Bagpath is a Norman defensive earthwork consisting of an artificial mound with an associated bailey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009160.

 Motte castle 180m south west of Newington Bagpath is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009160.